 Stardock paid over $300,000 for the Star acontrol IP which included the trademark and copyright to Star a Control 3.
 The Star Control brand is, in our view, far more valuable than any copyrighted material within a 25 year old DOS game.
 Source code and alien art.
 Nothing else, as far as we can discern, falls under copyright protection.
 You can’t copyright “lore” or timelines, or alien names, or game designs or UI.

 Thus, all we would gain would be the ability to have Ur-Quan that look just like the old Ur-Quan and space ships that look like the classic space ships.
 The greater value would be to make sure this kind of dispute didn’t happen again.
-But that valzue would still not overcome the damage they’ve caused in the market place due to the confusion on who owns Star Control and the ill will due to their PR company issuing false and misleading press releases and publicizing the dispute in a way to maximize ill will.
+But that value would still not overcome the damage they’ve caused in the market place due to the confusion on who owns Star Control and the ill will due to their PR company issuing false and misleading press releases and publicizing the dispute in a way to maximize ill will.
+Not to mention the considerable and rising legal costs.

 None of this would prevent Paul and Fred from making a new game if that really is their desire.
-Stardock, in turn, would be happy to license, free of charge, any IP they needed to make their new game.
+Stardock, in turn, would have been happy to license, free of charge, any IP they needed to make their new game.

 Our respect for the work Paul and Fred did 25 years ago remains undiminished.
 However, that respect does not give them the right to disrupt our product development at the 11th hour or misrepresent their new endeavors as the "true" sequel to our products.